leshow/blog/content/post/rust_for_java_devs.md

 }
 ```

-Now, if we need to add a new function to `Circle` or `Rectangle`, say `perimeter`, we can do it without modifying the original type definition.
+Now, if we need to add a new function to `Circle` or `Rectangle`, say `perimeter`, we can do it without modifying the original trait or types:

 ```rust
 trait Perimeter {